GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining properties with the FieldSpecifications
 ---------------------------------------------------------------------
 As in previous tutorials, **FieldSpecifications** tag is the place where to declare all the scoped fields such as directional permeability, reference porosity, initial pressure and compositions.
-These can be homogeneously and permanantly fixed or use *TableFunctions* via `functionName` attributes to activate  modifiers and to set them heterogeneously. (see :ref:`TutorialFieldCase` for details)
+These can be homogeneously and permanently fixed or use *TableFunctions* via `functionName` attributes to activate  modifiers and to set them heterogeneously. (see :ref:`TutorialFieldCase` for details)

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml